Piklite/kadokajo-api/README.md

 ## Description

-Une superbe proposition d'API d'application pour que les cageots arretent de galérer pour s'offrir du sel à Noël.
+Une superbe proposition d'API d'application pour que les cageots arrêtent de galérer pour s'offrir du sel à Noël.

 ## Installation

-- Create a .env at the root of the project
+- Create a .env file at the root of the project
 - Configure the .env variables at your liking according to the .exemple.env

 ```bash